misteralmchilli/songseeker_csv/README.md

 Do not misuse the Spotify API.
 Always interact with Youtube while preserving all usage rights.
 Support Jumbo Games and buy the card versions of Hitster.

-Status (Automatic crawled results unless "Chk" is set; italics already exists in final repo):
+Status (Automatic crawled results unless "Chk" is set; italics already exist by others in final repo):
 |File|Edition|Chk URL|Chk Year|
 |---|---|---|---|
 |_hitster-de-aaaa0002_|_Original_|_X_|_X_|